 Gin is one of the broadest categories of spirits, represented by products of various origins, styles, and flavor profiles.
-Seagram’s Gin is currently the leading brand of gin in the U.S. accounting for more than 20 percent of the market’s volume sales share in 2016.
+Seagram’s Gin is currently the leading brand of gin in the U.S. accounting for around 18 percent of the market’s volume sales share in 2019.
 Gin can be produced using several distillation methods broadly differentiated into several basic styles that include: pot distilled gin, column distilled gin, and compound gin.
-The consumption of gin in the U.S. amounted to approximately 10.18 million 9 liter cases in 2016.
+The consumption of gin in the U.S. amounted to approximately 9.86 million 9 liter cases in 2019.

 Gin is notably used in several popularly served cocktails.
 The most widely known gin cocktail is the Martini.
 Other notable gin-based drinks include: 20th Century, Fallen Angel, Gibson, Gin and Tonic, and many more.
 Advertising expenditure for gin in the U.S. amounted to around 2.17 million U.S. dollars in 2019.
 Gin continues drunk and celebrated the world over.
 In 2009, the second Saturday of June was officially designated as World Gin Day.